ThePrimeJnr/HNGx/0x01-endpoint/README.md

 - The status code was `200`. ✅
 - The response adhered to the specified JSON format. 📋

-With this guide, I hope you'll embark on your own adventure and complete the HNG_X Backend Assignment Stage 1 successfully! 🚀✨
+With this guide, I hope you'll embark on your own adventure and complete the HNGx Backend Assignment Stage 1 successfully! 🚀✨